Rok celebrates his 150th country on a sunny beach in the Bahamas

 The combination of inflated prices, restricted access to the public beaches, relatively unfriendly locals and nonvisible cultural heritage, are the main reasons I rank the Bahamas among the least appealing travel destinations in the Americas.
 Four days were more than enough to explore the New Providence Island and move on to far more vibrant and exciting Jamaica, the final country I had yet to visit on the American continent.

-Bahamas Photo Gallery
+Bahamas Travel Photo Gallery